Picturesque Goa

 DOVORNEM

-Very often these folks would be waiting at one of the structures called 'Dovornem' by the side of the road.
-These were constructed in laterite stone that enabled these hard-working folks to place the load they carried on their heads on these structures and take a breather before proceeding on their journey either to or from the market.
+Very often these folks could be seen waiting at one of these purpose built innovative structures called 'Dovornem' by the side of the road.
+These were constructed in laterite stone that enabled these hard-working folks to place the load they carried on their heads on these stone platforms and take a breather before proceeding on their journey either to or from the market.

-The height was purposely finished off at an average person's height so that there wasn't any need of another person to lift the load up back on their heads.
-What they merely had to do was slide the basket on the top flat surface of the 'Dovornem'.
+The height of the 'dovornem' was purposely finished off at an average person's height so that there wasn't any need of another person to lift the load up back on their heads and proceed on their journey.
+What they merely had to do was slide the basket on the top flat surface of the 'Dovornem' onto their heads.

 Often, people also waited for others to join them at such spots so that they would have company to travel in a group, thereby risking a lesser chance of getting themselves mugged or robbed of their jewelry or cash as they walked through lonely forests and hills.